-We want to connect with you as time SPRINGS AHEAD starting Sunday, March 11.
+We want to connect with you as time falls back starting Sunday, November 3.
 Your credit card machine clocks need to be changed to ensure your transaction and batch settings continue to work like normal.
 We have created a few videos to walk you through changing the time on your machines.

 We know that no business owner likes to pay credit card processing fees.
 Recently we’ve been getting a lot of questions about surcharging, and we understand why.
 Today we want to focus on the dark side of the surcharging story – sleazy sales tactics.

 You of course want to make a smart decision when choosing a credit card processor for your business, but you can’t do that if you don’t know what to look for.
 Here are five simple ways to make sure you choose a credit card processor that’s right for you.